tsukaeru/rushfiles-api-client/README.md

 $client->setHttpClient($httpClient);
 ```

-By default, `"rushfiles/api-client@v0.1.0"` is used as a device name when connecting to RushFiles API.
+By default, `"tsukaeru/rushfiles-api-client@v0.1.0"` is used as a device name when connecting to Tsukaeru\RushFiles API.
 You can set your own name using `setDeviceName` method:

 ```php
 $client->setDeviceName("MyLibrary");